-Turkey detains dozens after Ankara bomb attack
+Turkey detains 90 people over suspected PKK links after Ankara bomb attack

-Thousands of police officers take part in operations in 21 Turkish provinces after blast in the capital, Ankara.
+Thousands of police officers take part in operations in dozens of provinces after blast in the capital.

-Turkish police have detained at least 67 people with alleged links to Kurdish fighters two days after a suicide bomb attack in Turkey’s capital, Ankara.
+Turkish police have launched a wide security crackdown following a suicide bomb attack in Turkey’s capital, Ankara.

-Interior Minister Ali Yerlikaya said on Tuesday police carried out raids in 16 Turkish provinces, detaining 55 people suspected of being part of the “intelligence structure” of the outlawed Kurdistan Workers’ Party (PKK).
+Interior Minister Ali Yerlikaya said on Tuesday that police carried out raids in 64 Turkish provinces targeting people who possess illegal arms, after the attack blamed on the outlawed Kurdistan Workers’ Party (PKK).

 Keep readinglist of 3 items